 - Signal of opportunity/PHY reporting.
 In this use case, a LoRa transmitter is paired with something like a WiFi base station scanner.
 The endpoint reports which WiFi base stations it sees and at what RSSI.
 Then a database like Skyhook is used to figure out where a node actually is.

 This is just the start!
-If you want to work together on position tracking using any of these techniques (or another that we haven’t thought of yet), please get in touch.
+If you want to work together on indoor and outdoor asset tracking using any of these techniques (or another that we haven’t thought of yet), please get in touch.

 This Paper addresses the above points (and more).
 It specifically talks about the challenges of doing TDOA with GSM at 200 kHz.